beilmanmich/donors_dashboard/README.md

 Please!
 Help yourself.
 Much of this project was built off open data sources and existing Git Repos from the previous Hack4Education Challenges.

 One tip, when deploying to Heroku...remember to scale up a dyno after pushing any incremental changes!
 (This cause a lot of frustration as this was a beginner project).
+Follow tutorial methods found here: https://devcenter.heroku.com/articles/getting-started-with-python#push-local-changes and here: https://devcenter.heroku.com/articles/getting-started-with-python#scale-the-app

+Push your repo to Git

+	$ heroku push

+Scale up your free dyno

+	$ heroku ps:scale web=1

 ![dyno
 up](https://github.com/beilmanmich/donors_dashboard/blob/master/viz_demo.gif)